matrix-org/matrix-spec-proposals/proposals/4171-service-members.md

 [Canonical DMs]: https://github.com/matrix-org/matrix-spec-proposals/pull/2199

 ## Proposal
-The proposed solution is a new state event: `m.functional_members`.
+The proposed solution is a new state event: `m.member_hints`.
 The state event contains a field called `service_members` which is a list of user IDs.

-TODO: should the key be the same as the event type?

 Any users (service members) listed there should not be considered when computing the room name or avatar based on the member list.
 If the room only